alexwine36/Portfolio/apps/portfolio/content/work/awts/index.md

 - Developed mobile and web applications for local businesses to facilitate ecommerce, data analysis and data management.

-- Repaired and troubleshot numerous electrical and electronic systems i.e. LED installations, electronic locks and computers.
+- Repaired and troubleshot numerous electrical and electronic systems i.e. LED installations, electronic locks, and computers.

 - Provided computer, electrical, and mechanical services for a variety of customers including The Sandia Crest House and Convention Services of the Southwest.